jedtap/mukhabook/README.md

 # README

 Welcome to the final project demo for Ruby on Rails: Mukhabook!
 Mukha means face in Filipino.
-Check out the recorded demo here: https://youtu.be/e3fS5T_V3MQ
+Check out the live application here: https://rails-production-b6b8.up.railway.app/

-Want to try this out?
-I can deploy this application for you.
-Just send an email and I can help get this up and running!